quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 header that carries this data; however future versions or extensions can choose to set different values in the long header Version field.

-The contents of the Other Versions field depends on whether it is sent by the client or by the server.
+The contents of the Available Versions field depends on whether it is sent by the client or by the server.

-Client-Sent Other Versions:
+Client-Sent Available Versions:
-: When sent by a client, the Other Versions field lists all the versions that this first flight is compatible with, ordered by descending preference.
+: When sent by a client, the Available Versions field lists all the versions that this first flight is compatible with, ordered by descending preference.
 Note that the version in the Chosen Version field MUST be included in this list to allow the client to communicate the chosen version's preference.
 Note that this preference is only advisory, servers MAY choose to use their own preference instead.

-Server-Sent Other Versions:
+Server-Sent Available Versions:
-: When sent by a server, the Other Versions field lists all the Fully-Deployed Versions of this server deployment, see {{server-fleet}}.
+: When sent by a server, the Available Versions field lists all the Fully-Deployed Versions of this server deployment, see {{server-fleet}}.
 Note that the version in the Chosen Version field is not necessarily included in this list, because the server operator could be in the process of removing support for this version.
-For the same reason, the Other Versions field MAY be empty.
+For the same reason, the Available Versions field MAY be empty.
-{: spacing="compact"}
+{:spacing="compact"}

-Clients and servers MAY both include versions following the pattern 0x?a?a?a?a in their Other Versions list.
+Clients and servers MAY both include versions following the pattern 0x?a?a?a?a in their Available Versions list.
 Those versions are reserved to exercise version negotiation (see the Versions section of {{QUIC}}), and will never be selected when choosing a version to use.

 # Version Downgrade Prevention {#downgrade}